Alternate Format Print Material

-As specified by Canadian copyright laws, to be eligible to receive educational print material in an alternate format (e.g., textbooks, course packs), students must purchase the paper copy of the textbooks and provide receipts as proof of purchase, and sign an AFM agreement form.
+As specified by Canadian copyright laws, to be eligible to receive educational print material in an alternate format (e.g., textbooks, course packs), students must purchase the paper copy of the textbooks, provide receipts as proof of purchase, and sign an AFM agreement form.

 Requesting Alternate Format

 Steps to receive Alternate Format Material

 - Make an appointment with a Counsellor in Accessibility Services.

 - Provide to the Counsellor, documentation that confirms a disability and your need for alternate format material.
 See the information regarding RRC documentation guidelines

 - If approved for AFM, you will then be referred to the RRC Assistive Technologist who will work with you to determine the appropriate form of alternate format material, and explain the process to receive your textbooks in AFM.